EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

 **Approaches**
-- `rootWaterUptake_proportion`: rootUptake from each soil layer proportional to the relative plant water availability in the layer
+- `rootWaterUptake_proportion`: Root uptake from each soil layer proportional to the relative plant water availability in the layer.

-- `rootWaterUptake_topBottom`: rootUptake from each of the soil layer from top to bottom using all water in each layer
+- `rootWaterUptake_topBottom`: Root uptake from each soil layer from top to bottom, using maximul available water in each layer.

 </details>